Is there anything more annoying than a leaky showerhead that drips constantly? Here are some suggestions to help you avoid this issue.

 In the entire house, turn off the water supply and keep a towel handy.
 There can still be some water in the pipe that leaks even after your water main is turned off.

 By using your hands, unscrew the showerhead from the pipe.
-If the head is tight, use pliers or a crescent wrench to unlock it.
+If the head is tight, place a cloth around the bae of the shower head and use pliers or a crescent wrench to loosen it.
 See if there is a small plastic washer or rubber O-ring in the showerhead’s threads.
 A showerhead frequently leaks because of the wear and tear that comes with aging on this part.
 It loses its ability to hold water over time as it dries up and gets hard.
 If it seems worn or harmed, replace it.

 Teflon tape should be applied to the pipe stem threads if the washer or O-ring appears to be in good condition or has been replaced.
 Please, however, do not go overboard.
 Wrap a thin strip around the lines of the pipe stem at the tip.

 By hand-tightening it until you can no longer spin it, reattach the showerhead.
-By using pliers, give it a final turn.
+By using pliers with a cloth, give it a final turn.
 Avoid twisting the pipe or showerhead excessively.

-Restart the water faucet, then take a brief shower.
+Restart the water faucet, then run it for a few minutes.
 Then, kindly turn it off.
 Check to see whether there is still a drop or leak after a few minutes.

 Ways to fix a shower faucet